 Services provided by the System Management Container include:

 - Virtual Filesystem: Ensures that all filesystem operations requested by the vAgent are redirected from their their typical targets to the vAgent’s virtual filesystem, encapsulated within the .vai file.

 - Virtual Service Manager: Controls all running processes within the vAgent sandbox, and performs all necessary operations to deliver operating system-level services without the native services manager provided by the native OS.

-- Virtual Registry: Ensures that all requests to read/write data in the Windows registry are instead properly fulfilled by the vAgent’s virtual registry (located in the virtual container).
+- Virtual Registry: Ensures that all requests to read/write data in the Windows registry are instead properly fulfilled by the vAgent’s virtual registry (located in the system management container).